This accessibility statement applies to the Office of the Police and Crime Commissioner website https://www.bedfordshire.pcc.police.uk/.

-This website was last tested on 30th January 2023.
+This website was last tested in February 2024.
 The test was carried out internally by the Office of the Police and Crime Commissioner for Bedfordshire.

 Site compliance was checked by the Office of the Police and Crime Commissioner for Bedfordshire using a combination of manual testing and third party tools, including:

 WAVE Web Accessibility Evaluation Tool (https://wave.webaim.org/)

 Manual checks, including using screen reader ReciteMe Tool, embedded into the Office of the Police and Crime Commissioner for Bedfordshire’s website.